UAMS IDHI High-Risk Pregnancy Program

 Date updated or reviewed

-Suggested citation: Rural Health Information Hub, 2019.
-UAMS IDHI High Risk Pregnancy Program [online].
+Suggested citation: Rural Health Information Hub, 2020.
+UAMS IDHI High-Risk Pregnancy Program [online].
 Rural Health Information Hub.
-Available at: https://www.ruralhealthinfo.org/project-examples/681 [Accessed 29 October 2020]
+Available at: https://www.ruralhealthinfo.org/project-examples/681 [Accessed 26 January 2021]

 Please contact the models and innovations contact directly for the most complete and current information about this program.
 Summaries of models and innovations are provided by RHIhub for your convenience.
 The programs described are not endorsed by RHIhub or by the Federal Office of Rural Health Policy.
 Each rural community should consider whether a particular project or approach is a good match for their community’s needs and capacity.
 While it is sometimes possible to adapt program components to match your resources, keep in mind that changes to the program design may impact results.